Ellednera/MapSearching/README.md

 This method will be called by *renderStationList()* to populate the list.

 *Take note that the return type might conflict with java.util.List

+#### private Panel renderRegisterRouteButton(Button registerRouteButton, Button clearRouteButton)
+Creates the panel for the 2 buttons--register route and clear route.

+*registerRouteButton* and *clearRouteButton* correspond to the "Register Route" and "Clear Route" buttons respectivly.
+This passing of parameters is to make the action listener work.

+This method will be called by *renderGraphics()*

 #### private Panel renderDetails()
 Creates the panel for entering the capacity, weight, and algorithm.